n8n CVE-2025-68613 RCE Exploitation: A Detailed Guide

 1. Navigate to: https://n8n.example.com/workflow/new

-2. Click “+ Add Node”
+2. Click “+ Add Node”.

-3. Search for “Set” node
+3. Search for “Set” nodes.

-4. Click to add it
+4. Click to add it.

 Step 3: Inject Payload